 3213 Modern America, 1920-Present (3) This course studies the development of the United States from the end of the First World War to present day.

-3240 History of the South (3) This course studies the history and culture of the South from the period of early settlement to the present.
+3240 History of the South (3) This course is a survey of the history and culture of the South from the period of early settlement to the present.
 Special attention will be given to the Old South, the institution of slavery, the Civil War and Reconstruction, the New South, the Civil Rights movement, and the South in the Modern Era.
-(Secondary Education Major requirement)

-3241 Women in American History (3) This course studies the major themes in American women’s history.
+3241 Women in American History (3) This course will introduce students to major themes in American women’s history.
 It will examine the lives of women as workers, as family members, and as active participants in the public arenas of voluntary association and political activism.
 It will further explore the diversity of women’s experiences in terms of race, religion, class, and ethnic identity while also touching on the lives of specific notable women in American history.

-3242 US Diplomatic History (3) This course studies American foreign relations from 1890 to the present.
+3242 US Diplomatic History (3) This course is a survey of American foreign relations from 1890 to the present.
 Particular emphasis is given to America’s emergence as a global power and the Cold War.

-3243 American Military History (3) This course studies the military history of the United States from its European backgrounds to the contemporary age.
+3243 American Military History (3) This course is a survey of the military history of the United States from its European backgrounds to the contemporary age.

-3244 Religion in America (3) (XL: RELG 355) This course studies the American religious experience from colonial times to the present, with particular emphasis on the interaction of religion and American life.
+3244 Religion in America (3) (XL: RELG 355) This course is a survey of the American religious experience from colonial times to the present, with particular emphasis on the interaction of religion and American life.

-3245 African-American History (3) (XL: RELG 356) This course studies the African-American contribution to the life of the American people from the period of slavery to the present.
+3245 African-American History (3) (XL: RELG 356) This course is an examination of the African-American contribution to the life of the American people from the period of slavery to the present.
 Particular emphasis is placed on the relationship of African-American religion to American history and culture.
 (Alternate years)

-3270 Topics in American History (3) (May be taken more than once for credit) These courses study particular events, themes, or eras within American history.
+3270 Topics in American History (3) (May be taken more than once for credit) This course is a study of a particular event, theme, or era within American history.
 Previous offerings include the American Revolution, JFK Assassination, the Civil War, 1960’s America, the Vietnam War, and Native American History.

-3410 Medieval England and France (3) This course studies the rise of England and France as medieval, Christian monarchies, emphasizing the career of Charlemagne, Anglo-Saxon Christian culture, and the rivalry that emerged between the kingdoms following 1066.
+3410 Medieval England and France (3) This course compares the stories of the rise of England and France as medieval, Christian monarchies, emphasizing the career of Charlemagne, Anglo-Saxon Christian culture, and the rivalry that emerged between the kingdoms following 1066.

-3411 Tudor and Stuart England (3) This course studies the upheaval and change that occurred in England in the sixteenth- and seventeenth-centuries when religion and politics created crises that altered the course of English history and produced a Protestant and constitutional monarchy that was poised for leadership on the world stage.
+3411 Tudor and Stuart England (3) This course examines the upheaval and change that occurred in England in the sixteenth and seventeenth centuries when religion and politics created crises that altered the course of English history and produced a Protestant and constitutional monarchy that was poised for leadership on the world stage.

-3415 History of Scotland (3) This course studies the history of Scotland from earliest times to the 18th century.
-Principle themes of the study include how the Scottish interacted with the greater European world and in particular with England and how the Christian tradition developed, culminating in the Presbyterian Church.
+3415 History of Scotland (3) This course is a survey of the history of Scotland from earliest times to the 18th century.
+Principle themes of the study include how the Scottish interacted with the greater European world and in particular with England and how the Christian tradition developed culminating in the Presbyterian Church.

-3416 History of Ireland (3) This course studies the history of Ireland from the age of St. Patrick to the struggle for independence.
+3416 History of Ireland (3) This course is a survey of the history of Ireland from the age of St. Patrick to the struggle for independence.
 Principle themes of the course include religion and culture, colonization and national identity, and crisis and immigration.

 3440 Greeks, Romans, and Barbarians (3) This course studies the contributions of the Greeks and Romans to the West and how Greco-Roman culture was preserved or altered by post-Roman peoples.

-3441 History of Christianity (3) (XL: RELG 357) This course studies the history of Christianity from its beginnings to the present.
+3441 History of Christianity (3) (XL: RELG 357) This course is a historical survey of Christianity from its beginnings to the present.
 Particular emphasis is on the development of Christian thought and its expression in the Church.

 3442 Renaissance and Reformation (3) This course studies the Renaissance and the Protestant and Catholic Reformations as transformational events that matured Europe out of its medieval past towards the modern era.

-3470 Topics in European History (3) (May be taken more than once for credit) These courses study particular events, themes, or eras within European history.
+3470 Topics in European History (3) (May be taken more than once for credit) This course is a study of a particular event, theme, or era within European history.
 Previous offerings include Global Environmental History, Comparative Fascism, The Byzantine Empire, History of Sexuality, and World War II in the Pacific.

 3610 History and Philosophy of Traditional China (3) This course examines the history and philosophy of China from early times through the late- Qing dynasty (1700).
 Special emphasis will be placed on China’s significant philosophical heritage, including such pivotal philosophers as Confucius, Mencius, Laozi, Chuangzi, Mozi, and Sunzi.

-3611 Modern China and East Asia (3) This course studies historical developments and politics of China in the 19th and 20th centuries, particularly in the period since 1949.
+3611 Modern China and East Asia (3) This course is a survey of historical developments and politics of China in the 19th and 20th centuries, particularly in the period since 1949.
 Briefer treatment of recent histories and contemporary politics of Japan and Korea will be included.

-3612 History of India (3) This course studies the history and culture of India from ancient times to the present with an emphasis on the basic institutions of Indian life, the influence of British colonialism, and India’s experience since independence.
+3612 History of India (3) This course is a survey of the history and culture of India from ancient times to the present with an emphasis on the basic institutions of Indian life, the influence of British colonialism, and India’s experience since independence.

-3613 Middle Eastern History and Civilization (3) This course studies Middle Eastern History from the rise of Islam through the Iranian Revolution.
-This course explores the culture and history of the Islamic world with particular focus on the evolution and spread of Islam from the 7th century onward; the rich literary, artistic, and architectural heritage of the Islamic World throughout this period; and the rise of nationalism/regionalism in response to the increasing European and American presence in this region throughout the 20th century.
+3613 The Middle East from Muhammad to Napoleon (3) This course is a survey of Middle Eastern History from the rise of Islam through the arrival of Napoleon in Egypt in 1798.
+This course explores the culture and history of the Islamic world with particular focus on the evolution and spread of Islam from the 7th century onward.
+Special focus is also given to the roles of women and religious and ethnic minorities in the region throughout this period.

-3614 History of Cuba (3) This course studies the political, social, economic, and cultural history of Cuba from Spanish colonialism to the present.
-Key issues addressed in the course will include colonialism, slavery, neo-colonialism, independence, social revolution, economic development, and US-Cuban relations.
+3614 History of Cuba (3) This course examines the political, social, economic, and cultural history of Cuba from Spanish colonialism to the present.
+Key issues addressed in the course will include colonialism, slavery, neo-colonialism, independence, social revolution, economic development, and U.S.-Cuban relations.

-3615 Colonial Latin America (3) This course studies the political, economic, social, and cultural aspects of colonial Latin American history from the arrival of Columbus to independence throughout the region.
+3615 Colonial Latin America (3) This course is a broad survey of the political, economic, social, and cultural aspects of colonial Latin American history from the arrival of Columbus to independence throughout the region.
 Themes explored in this course include new cultural encounters, conquest, religion, economic development, labor, and independence.

-3616 Modern Latin America (3) This course studies the political, economic, social, and cultural aspects of Latin American history since independence.
+3616 Modern Latin America (3) This course is a broad survey of the political, economic, social, and cultural aspects of Latin American history since independence.
 The course highlights the historical similarities and differences within the region, as well as the area’s achievements and enduring problems.

 3618 History of the Modern Middle East and North Africa (3) This course explores the modern history of the Middle East and North Africa from the arrival of Napoleon in 1798 through the first Gulf War.
 Particular emphasis will be placed on the impact of European imperialism and the rise of nationalism in the 19th century, the emergence of modern Turkey and Egypt, the origins and legacy of the Arab-Israeli conflict, decolonization in French and Italian North Africa, the role of oil in the region, the impact of the Iranian Revolution, and the legacy of the first Gulf War.

-3641 Violence and Terror in Modern History (3) This course studies issues of violence and terror in modern history.
+3641 Violence and Terror in Modern History (3) This course will pursue a comparative examination of violence and terror in modern history.
 The class will explore the use of violence and terror in modern conflicts as well as the means through which marginal political and religious groups (Irish Republican Army, PLO, and al Qaeda) have used violence and terror to call attention to their respective causes.

-3670 Topics in Areas Studies (3) (May be taken more than once for credit) These courses study particular events, themes, or eras within Area Studies.
+3670 Topics in Areas Studies History (3) (May be taken more than once for credit) A study of a particular event, theme, or era within Area Studies.
 Previous offerings include History of the South Pacific, The Jesuits in Asia, Revolutions in Latin America, Slavery and Abolition in the Americas, etc.

 4004 Reading (1-3) (PR: JR or SR status; Minimum GPA = 2.75) Reading is designed for students desiring better grounding in the literature of an area of historical study.
 Hours earned in Reading may be applied to the elective credits of the history major or minor by permission of the department.
 A maximum of three credit hours of HIST 4003, 4004, 4005, or 4007 can be taken in a semester, and a maximum of six credit hours in HIST 4004, 4005, and 4007 may be applied to the history major or minor.
 See Catalog.